Exchange Program - Heriot-Watt University

 Eligibility: Students need to meet UNH study away eligibility requirements.
 Visit the study abroad section of the CIE website for details.
 Civil and Environmental Engineering students must confirm eligibility with their academic advisor and the appropriate faculty exchange coordinator.

 Application Deadlines: A spring semester exchange, the deadline for the application and study abroad course planning form at CIE is September 15th.
-Ask Catherine D’Auteuil, the Coordinator of Student Programs for the official timeline.
+Ask Exchange Coordinator for the official timeline.

 - About CIE